The Player Wants the Reward. The Turkish Copy Makes the Purchase Feel Wrong.

 Turkish Gaming Localization: Why Monetization Friction Starts With Reward Language

 The player is engaged.
 The event is live.
 The reward looks attractive.
-The purchase offer appears at the right moment.

 Then the Turkish copy creates friction.